ETCDEVTeam/sputnikvm-dev-web/README.md

 with the interface.
 Currently, enter a transaction hash, and click "Debug", it will show the debug information of that transaction.

+## Development with Emacs

+This package comes with `intero` support.
+To use it, simply run Emacs inside `nix-shell`.

 ## Build Minified Version

 ```